 While this award winner is $10 more than the REI Passage ($70), we think that they have nicer grips, better ergonomics, and a tried and true locking mechanism.
 You can buy nicer poles, but if you're on a budget, the Trail Back will serve you for years to come.

 For $80, you get a pole that will last you a very long time.
-This is a prime reason of why it won our Best Buy award.
+This is a prime reason of why it won our Best Buy award in past years.
 We think that it's truly hard to go wrong with the Trail Back and that everyone from novices to hardcore hikers will find pleasure in using it.

 OutdoorGearLab Member Reviews